 All questions about scheduling the van should be referred to the Dickinson County Veteran’s Affair’s office at (712)336-0883.
 Veterans are encouraged to call as far in advance of their appointment(s) as possible to insure the van can be scheduled when needed.

-Pickup points are HyVee, Spirit Lake; Stan’s Corner, Lake Park; Pronto, Sibley; and Casey’s, Rock Rapids.
-Veterans wishing to ride the van will be picked up at one of these four locations.
+Pickup points are HyVee, Spirit Lake; Stan’s Corner, Lake Park; Hwy 9 and Harris Corner, Harris; Rest Stop on Hwy 9, Ocheyedan; Dyno’s, Sibley; Little Rock; Sunshine Foods, Rock Rapids.
+Veterans wishing to ride the van will be picked up at one of these seven locations.
 The time of pickup will be based upon the earliest appointment the day of the trip.
 The van will not be able to wait at pickup points.
 If a veteran is not waiting when the van arrives the driver will assume the veteran no longer needs a ride that day.

 The veteran must be ambulatory and able to enter and exit the van on his/her own.
 The drivers are volunteers and are neither trained nor allowed to assist.
 If desired, an additional step is available which can be placed on the ground to ease with entry and exit of the van.
 Per direction of DAV, this van was not equipped for handicapped veterans.